Rita Johnson

 Rita Ann Johnson (August 13, 1913 – October 31, 1965) was an American actress.

 Early years

-Johnson was born in Worcester, Massachusetts, the daughter of a single mother, Lillian Johnson.
+Johnson was born in Worcester, Massachusetts, the daughter of a trolley conductor, William J. Johnson and a lunchroom operator Lillian E. Johnson.

 She worked as a waitress in her mother's lunchroom and sold hot dogs on the Boston-Worcester turnpike.
 She later attended the New England Conservatory of Music.